Claiming the New and Improved Child Tax Credit

 Special "tiebreaker" rules apply to divorced and separated parents.
 The credit will go to the parent with whom the child lived most during the tax year.
 The parent with the highest adjusted gross income (AGI) gets the credit if the child lived with both parents the same amount of time.

 Income Limits for the Child Tax Credit

-- You're single, a qualifying widower, or head of household with an AGI $75,000 or less
+- You're single, a qualifying widower, or head of household with an AGI of $200,000 or less

 Additional Tax Breaks for Parents

-Aside from the Child Tax Credit, there are other tax breaks parents may benefit from.
-The Child and Dependent Care Credit, for example, is a credit that's designed to offset the cost of daycare or other child care expenses for qualifying children and parents.
-For 2017, the credit is worth up to $3,000 for one qualifying child and up to $6,000 for more than one qualifying child.
+Aside from the CTC and the Family Tax Credit, there are other tax breaks parents might benefit from.
+The Child and Dependent Care Credit is designed to offset the cost of daycare or other childcare expenses for qualifying children.
+The credit is worth from 20 to 35 percent of costs up to $3,000 for one qualifying child and up to $6,000 for more than one qualifying child as of 2018.